Songwriting and Coffee 詩書きとコーヒー1 4/24

 | I don't, I don't | Wakannai yo, wakannai yo |

-| Become a memory, become a song and leave me | Omoide ni nare, kimi yo uta ni natte ike |
+| Become a memory, become a song and then leave me | Omoide ni nare, kimi yo uta ni natte ike |

 | I don't get it, I don't | Wakannai yo, wakannai yo |